Clocking the speed at… Link to heading

 Furthermore, we have moved moving, eating and generating new food from the events section to the game loop.

-Some small adjustments
+Some small adjustments Link to heading

-Illegal movement
+Illegal movement Link to heading

 You might have noticed, that the snake can turn in on itself.